defshef/36-more-neural-networks/README.md

 Following
 [Andrej Kaparthy's "Hacker's Guide to Neural Networks"](http://karpathy.github.io/neuralnets/) in [(def shef 34)](https://defshef.github.io#ep34), we got as far as constructing the network, which led to interesting questions about how to deal with the training problem in a functional way.
 Solutions like the JavaScript implementation in Andrej's post rely on mutable objects in the network for the training operation.
+Start at section heading "Example: Single Neuron" to understand that solution.

 This session will focus on the question of how to deal with updating networks like this in a functional style.
 Anyone wanting to look at